-ICAAD's Access to Justice initiative aims to strengthen the rule of law in Pacific Island Countries by restoring accountability, transparency, and consistency to the judiciary.
+ICAAD's access to justice initiative aims to strengthen the rule of law in the Pacific & Caribbean region by restoring accountability, transparency, and consistency to the judiciary.
 Our focus is to change the attitudes and behaviors of judges and prosecutors through evidence (data collection and analysis) and training.
 A greater understanding and awareness of how gender stereotypes and norms contribute to low sentences will improve justice for victims/survivors by halting the cycle of violence.

 By increasing transparency, accountability, and consistency of the justice system, women and girls will have better access to justice and protection from violence.
 Fair sentences for domestic violence and sexual offenses will convey to the perpetrator and the broader community that GBV will not be tolerated.
-As attitudes shift, these will be reflected in laws, policies, and societal norms that impact 6.5 million women and girls in the Pacific region.
+As attitudes shift, these will be reflected in laws, policies, and societal norms that impact 30 million women and girls in the Pacific & Caribbean region.